 There is also a safety improvement with certain kinds of bascule bridges.
 With the leaf up, the draw span itself acts as a barrier to accidental gate running.
 Bascules can also be adapted to any roadway width, unlike other types of movable bridges.

 While the modern bascule type is based off of the medieval draw bridge, one major distinction between the two is the use of a counterweight.
 A counterweight is used to balance the moving part – known as a leaf – about the pivot point.
-The reason for counterweighting becomes clear when you think about the amount of power required to actually move such a larger object.
+The reason for counterweighting becomes clear when you think about the amount of power required to actually move such a large object.

 When the power of steam came to be understood, it had all sorts of uses.
 One of the first innovations that steam brought about was the locomotive, but early automobiles were steam powered as were mills, factories and even electrical generators.
 With the perfection of the steam engine, engineers found uses for the new technology in movable bridges.
 At Tower Bridge, steam engines ran pumps which charged hydraulic accumulators.
 Pressurized water was used as a hydraulic fluid for opening the leaves.